wintercms/meta/release-notes/build-466.md

 - Added `usingSource($source, $closure)` method to the `Cms\Classes\AutoDatasource` to force the `AutoDatasource` to only use the specified source for that closure.
 - Media items now only return an absolute URL if either `cms.linkPolicy` is set to `force` or the `path` property of the media storage disk starts with an absolute URL.
 This limits the breaking change from Build 444 to only installations using a `force` link policy.
 - Implemented the new `Backend\Traits\UploadableWidget` trait intended for Widgets that need to handle uploading files to the Media Library.
 - Added support for "soft" or "optional" components, a way for themes to include components only if they're present without breaking the theme if the relevant plugin is not installed and / or enabled.
-To make a component "soft" or "optional" prefix it's name with `@`.
+To make a component "soft" or "optional", prefix its name with `@`.
 Example: `[@staticPage]`
 - Added support for `ignoreTimezone` to `date` and `daterange` filter scope types.

 ## Bug Fixes